Securitybits-io/blog.securitybits.io/content/post/2023-01-01-Clock-Glitching-with-a-chipwhisperer.md

 ## Glitching Time

-So we will be using a Chipwhisperer (If it wasnt obvious already), the CW-Lite API and Python3 in order to create our Glitch loop.
+So we will be using a Chipwhisperer (If it wasn't obvious already), the CW-Lite API and Python3 in order to create our Glitch loop.
 While it might look confusing at first, we'll go through a couple key points in the code.

 ### Scope Setup

-The first thing we'll do after connecting to the deove is to run a `scope.default_setup` so that we do not have any lingering configurations laying around.
-Then we move on to defining some of the GPIO pins, which is the same as the connection scheme before:
+The first thing we'll do after connecting to the deove is to run a `scope.default_setup` so that we do not have any lingering configurations lying around.
+We then move on to defining some of the GPIO pins, which is the same as the connection scheme before:

 #### GPIO